-Ras Al Khaimah: Country and Foreign Investment
+Ras al-Khaimah: Country and Foreign Investment

-Ras Al Khaimah International Airport operates passenger traffic to destinations across the Middle East, Africa, Central Asia, India and the Far East.
-The airport has a 3,760m runway, is uncongested, and has room for expansion.
+Ras al-Khaimah International Airport operates passenger traffic to destinations across the Middle East, Africa, Central Asia, India and the Far East.
+The airport has a 3,760m runway, is uncongested and has room for expansion.
 It is equipped to handle all types of cargo planes and facilities include a 3,000 square meter cargo terminal with state-of-the-art facilities.
-RAK Airways, launched in December 2007, is the fourth national airline of the United Arab Emirates, flying every day from its base in Ras Al Khaimah.
+RAK Airways, launched in December 2007, is the fourth national airline of the United Arab Emirates, flying every day from its base in Ras al-Khaimah.

-In 2007, the RAK Investment Authority announced that it is to develop a modern complex known as the RAK Financial City, which is intended to become the home of the RAK Investment Authority’s offshore facility, specializing in trusts, foundations, insurance business, funds and other financial and legal services in demand from global investors.
-Developed on an area of 320,000 square meters, it will include 12 towers ranging from 25 to 65 floors.
+In 2007, the RAK Investment Authority announced that it is to develop a modern complex known as the RAK Financial City, which is intended to be the home of the RAK Investment Authority’s offshore facility, specializing in trusts, foundations, insurance business, funds and other financial and legal services in demand from global investors.
+Developed on an area of 320,000 square metres, it will include 12 towers ranging from 25 to 65 floors.
 Three of the towers will have offices, eight will be given over to residential use and the remaining tower will be an hotel.
 The area will have parking facility for over 10,000 cars.
 The project is being developed with an investment of AED 3 billion.